 Steps to Improve Your Athlete Evaluations

-Are you the person who gets handed the pile of paper after an evaluation and gets the prized of doing countless hours of mind-numbing data entry?
+Are you the person who gets handed the pile of paper after an evaluation and gets prized of doing countless hours of mind-numbing data entry?
 What about the coach that gets handed a team, and after seeing the kids listed wondering “How did that kid make this team?”

-This blog is dedicated to all the coaches who give selflessly to their sport, to make their lives easier, and improve what to do with information we as coaches spend hours gathering.
+This blog is dedicated to all the coaches who give selflessly to their sport, to make their lives easier, and improve what to do with the information we as coaches spend hours gathering.

-As a coach, the 3 biggest areas that I saw with the evaluation process of young athletes are:
+As a coach, the 3 biggest areas that I saw with the player evaluation process of young athletes are: